Should Prince Harry be stripped of his royal title? Half of Brits think, yes!

 Photo album: Rare photos from Harry and Meghan's happy life

-Before the docuseries was aired, a royal source revealed that the couple could be stripped of their princely titles if they continued to make allegations against the royal family.
+Before the docuseries was aired, a royal source revealed that the couple could be stripped off their princely titles if they continued to make allegations against the royal family.

 He further added, "I found it painful to watch—it made you realise they are lost souls.
 It is extraordinary that they feel this will somehow improve things for them.''